rafalkkk/demo-security-credentials/04-work-on-azure/manual.md

 ### Create a storage container using private runner
 - Create or use an existing VM as a runner - choose the OS carefully, the code depends on OS
     - Set identity for the VM
-    - Add assignment on the level of the RG for the VM to the role "Storage Blob Data Contributor"
+    - Add assignment on the level of the RG for the VM to the role "**Storage Blob Data Contributor**"
     - Install azcli
 - Add this computer as a runner on github (menu actions)
     - run the runner process -